 Much like the United States, diabetes patients are eligible to donate via the Red Cross as long as they have no complications from their diabetes—such as eye, blood vessel, or kidney problems—and their BGLs are under control.
 If you’ve used bovine-derived insulin in the past, however, you may not be eligible.

 Canada donor requirements

-As of 2021, people with Type 1 diabetes may donate blood in Canada, so long as they have had no major diabetes-related incidents requiring assistance in the last 3 months.
+As of 2021, people with type 1 diabetes may donate blood in Canada, so long as they have had no major diabetes-related incidents requiring assistance in the last three months.
 For more information on this exciting update, check out this blog post from Connected in Motion.